 Housing Developments on Qualifying Properties

 Creates a special class of devlopers of low income housing that excludes for profit developers and the bill prempts local zoning codes, including height regulations in residential areas.
 This bill typifies the socialist attitude that big government knows best by replacing free-market dynamics with a new set of heavy government regulations.
-Passed House
+Signed by guvernor

 Worker Protection Collective Bargaining

 This bill would break the balance Colorado has had for many years between a right to work state and a unionized state.
 Even Polis had to veto a similar bill last year.
 We shall see if he is consistent this year.
-Passed first committee
+Passed Senate, PLV

 Data Center & Utility Modernization